tryscer/flock/Book/Flock-Music.md

 *(yor… soyoung and beau… ti-fohl…)*

-When we heard the news on the radio ==I felt like a truck has rammed itself into my stomach==.
-Barry stopped the car next to the Buzz billboard and I felt like we were still moving; I put my hand on Barry’s shoulder, trying to right myself, feeling I would fall at any moment.
+When we heard the news on the radio, only a few hours earlier, it didn't come as words but as a dull buzzing in my ears.
+The road was lit but my eyes stopped broadcasting what they saw.
+People were talking around me but I couldn't make out who or what they were saying.
+It was like my mind, to shield me from the news, stopped processing all information.
+​	After a while, meaning returned part by part: first I noticed we were not moving anymore.
+Then, that we were parked by the side of the road, along with other cars.
 ​	“I don’t even know why I’m crying,” I heard Cindy saying behind me.
 “I mean, I never really knew him.
 Or have I?”
 ​	“I don’t know why I’m crying, either,” said Alice.
 “Eleanore, do you know why you’re crying?”
 ​	“Shut up, girl,” said Eleanore, sobbing.